3. Summary of material accounting policies

 The Company as a lessee

-The Company enters into an arrangement for lease of buildings and equipments.
+The Company enters into an arrangement for lease of land, buildings and equipment.
 Such arrangements are generally for a fixed period but may have extension or termination options.
 In accordance with Ind AS 116 - Leases, at inception of the contract, the Company assesses whether a contract is, or contains a lease.
 A lease is defined as ‘a contract, or part of a contract, that conveys the right to control the use an asset (the underlying asset) for a period of time in exchange for consideration’.

 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: